usnistgov/sesame/INSTALL.rst

 Visual C++, we are not able to provide guidelines as to how to build with the MUMPS library.

-The generic installation instructions also apply on Windows.
+The generic installation instructions given above also apply on Windows.